GaProgMan/OwaspHeaders.Core/README.md

     }
 Run the application, request one of the pages that it serves and view the headers for the page.

-This can be done in Google Chrome, using the Dev tools and checking the network tab
+This can be done in Google Chrome, using the Dev tools and checking the network tab.

 ![secure headers shown in network tab](screenshots/secure-headers-screenshot.png "Headers on the right-hand side here")

+Shown above in the `Response Headers` section of the `Values` response.